wiredhut/wiredflow/README.md

 The wiredflow-based services do not require any configuration beyond Python and library's dependencies (unless it is explicitly stated).

-First, check [examples](examples) folder, which can be easily launched locally:
+First, check [examples](examples) folder, which can be easily launched locally.
+In [threads](examples/threads) folder you will find examples how to configure service and launch pipelines in different threads:
-* [simple HTTP case](examples/simple_http.py) - single data source which can be reached via simple HTTP GET request
+* [simple HTTP case](examples/threads/simple_http.py) - single data source which can be reached via simple HTTP GET request
-* [simple HTTP case with configuration](examples/simple_http_with_configuration.py) - single data source which can be reached via simple HTTP POST request.
+* [simple HTTP case with configuration](examples/threads/simple_http_with_configuration.py) - single data source which can be reached via simple HTTP POST request.
   Parameters of POST request configured with custom logic.
-* [advanced HTTP case](examples/advanced_http.py) - several data sources (receive data via HTTP) with custom data processing
+* [advanced HTTP case](examples/threads/advanced_http.py) - several data sources (receive data via HTTP) with custom data processing
-* [simple MQTT case](examples/simple_mqtt.py) - single data source which send messages using MQTT
+* [simple MQTT case](examples/threads/simple_mqtt.py) - single data source which send messages using MQTT
-* [advanced MQTT case](examples/advanced_mqtt.py) - several data sources (receive data via MQTT) with custom data processing
+* [advanced MQTT case](examples/threads/advanced_mqtt.py) - several data sources (receive data via MQTT) with custom data processing
-* [complex multi-source case](examples/complex_flow.py) - complex flow example with custom multi-step data processing and several notificators
+* [complex multi-source case](examples/threads/complex_flow.py) - complex flow example with custom multi-step data processing and several notificators

 Examples with pre-configured databases:
 * [simple_http_with_mongo.py](examples/simple_http_with_mongo.py) - single data source which can be reached via simple HTTP GET request and saved into MongoDB.
 Tutorial how to configure free remote MongoDB can be [found here](https://www.mongodb.com/basics/mongodb-atlas-tutorial).
 * [advanced_http_with_custom_mongodb.py](examples/advanced_http_with_custom_mongodb.py) - single data source which can be reached via simple HTTP GET request and custom storage (MongoDB) logic.
 Tutorial how to configure free remote MongoDB can be [found here](https://www.mongodb.com/basics/mongodb-atlas-tutorial).

+If you want to know how to launch pipelines in separate processes (launch service in parallel) - just set `use_threads=False` in builder and check [processes](examples/processes) folder for usage examples.

 Or investigate jupyter notebooks with examples:
 * In progress